FRRouting/frr/doc/user/rpki.rst

 to verify received BGP updates without suffering from cryptographic complexity.

-The RPKI/RTR protocol is defined in @cite{RFC6810, The Resource Public Key Infrastructure (RPKI) to Router Protocol}, and the validation scheme in :rfc:`6811`.
-The current version of Prefix
-Origin Validation in FRR implements both RFCs.
+The RPKI/RTR protocol is defined in :rfc:`6810` and the validation scheme in :rfc:`6811`.
+The current version of Prefix Origin Validation in FRR implements both RFCs.

 For a more detailed but still easy-to-read background, we suggest the following two articles: